These chocolate biscotti are full of chocolate chunks and chopped hazelnuts. Perfect dipped in coffee or tea!

 - Cut logs diagonally into 3/4-inch thick slices.
 Place the slices on their sides on a parchment paper covered baking sheet.
 Bake for 8 to 10 more minutes.

 - Create a water bath by bringing a saucepan of full of water to boil.
 Place a metal bowl on top of the saucepan.
 Pour the chocolate chips into the bowl, stirring continuously until fully melted.
 Remove the bowl from the saucepan and dip half of each biscotti in the melted chocolate.
+Followed by a sprinkle of hazelnuts.

 - Lay dipped biscotti on a parchment paper lined baking sheet until the chocolate hardens.